Do you have less than a week in Iceland? From a bubble hotel in the Iceland wilderness to short trips at amazing waterfalls – we got you covered.

 Volcanos and geysers with temperatures reaching over 100°C next to crystal blue glaciers.
 If there is a country where the impossible is possible and nature drastically shows us how small we really are, it is Iceland without doubt.
+However, if you are running short of time, some decisions have to be done.
+In 5 days, we visited waterfalls, saw glaciers, stayed in a bubble hotel in Iceland and we are going to tell you all about it.

 A land of waterfalls